Panforte 250 g

 History

-For the occasion, an apothecary prepared a panforte without the melon rind and with a covering of vanilla sugar instead of black pepper.
+The first panforte factory was founded in Siena in June 1829 by the pharmacist Giovanni Parenti.
+Over time, Panpepato did not undergo any substantial changes and the ingredients remained more or less the same, until 1879, the year in which Queen Margherita visited the city of Siena.
+For this occasion, an apothecary prepared a panforte without the melon rind and with a covering of vanilla sugar instead of black pepper.
 The Sienese offered it to the queen as "Panforte Margherita", the name by which this "white" panforte, more delicate, is still known and marketed today.
+In May 2013, Panforte di Siena obtained the IGP certification.

 The black variant is distinguished by the presence of candied melon, the use of sugar instead of honey and the addition of pepper among the spices.

-The name Pan "Forte" probably derives from the fact that the fruit inserted into the dough tended to become "strong" over time (Tuscan, as with wine), the spices were therefore used as a preservative (covering) and the almonds were subsequently also used both to "soften" the taste ("strong" + spices) and to make the dessert more pleasing to the eye and in any case enrich it with a healthy and rich ingredient.
+The name Pan "Forte" probably derives from the fact that the fruit inserted into the dough tended to become "strong" over time (Tuscan, as with wine), the spices were therefore used as a preservative (covering) and the almonds were subsequently also used both to "soften" the taste ("strong" + "spices") and to make the dessert more pleasing to the eye and in any case enrich it with a healthy and rich ingredient.

+For three generations, Marabissi has been synonymous with passion for the art of traditional Italian pastry making.
 The history of Marabissi began more than sixty years ago with Tuscan 'cantucci' prepared according to an ancient recipe by Mrs. Jole. -

 Ingredients